 If you’re ready to clear out your home and give back to someone in need, what are you waiting for?
 You’ll immediately feel better knowing that your junk is on its way to a new home.

 If you need help donating your junk, give 1-800-GOT-JUNK? a call.
-We’ll take everything off your hands and donate your stuff to charity on your behalf.
-All you have to do is point!
+We’ll take everything off your hands and do our best to divert your items from the landfill.
+We make an effort to donate the donateables and recycle the recycables for you, so all you have to do is point!

 WE MAKE JUNK DISAPPEAR.